leiflundberg/StratosPhpere/readme.md

 # Web dev environment
 A simple LEMP-stack Vagrant box for web development with PHP.
-It is based on CentOS 8 and focuses on using recent, official versions of software.
+It is based on CentOS 8 and PHP 7.4.

 ## Usage
 ### Installation